learnbin.net nav logo

 Post Type Selectors

-• They show high toughness (the ability to bare impact load without failure) under static or dynamic stresses.
-Tyers, rubber brushes, and oil seals, are applications that are applied to dynamic or static stresses.
+• They show high toughness (the ability to bear impact load without failure) under static or dynamic stresses.
+Tyers, rubber brushes, and oil seals are applications that are applied to dynamic or static stresses.

 • Better abrasion resistance.
-Therefore, they are used in applications that are applied high abrasion such as tyers.
+Therefore, they are used in applications that apply high abrasion such as tyers.

 • Impermeability to air and water.
-They can hold water and air for long period.
+They can hold water and air for long periods.
 E.g., tire tube.

 • High resistance to swelling in solvents